DoviniJ/GxEprsDummy/README.md

 * p-value
 * error code

 In addition to the output file, users can assign the function to an object and call each component in the output file separately.
-See the topic GWAS_quantitative in manual.pdf for examples.
+See the topic GWAS_quantitative (page 6) in manual.pdf for examples.

 **Command**
 ```